 What are the symptoms of Morton's neuroma?

 Symptoms can be made worse if you wear high-heeled shoes.
 The pain is relieved by taking your shoe off, resting your foot and massaging the area.
 You may also experience some numbness between the affected toes.
-Your affected toes may also appear to be spread apart, which doctors refer to as the 'V sign'.

 The symptoms can vary and may come and go over a number of years.
 For example, some people may experience two attacks of pain in a week and then nothing for a year.
 Others may have regular and persistent (chronic) pain.